MicrosoftDocs/azure-dev-docs/articles/terraform/create-azure-virtual-desktop.md

 # Configure Azure Virtual Desktop with Terraform

 >[!IMPORTANT]
 >This content applies to Azure Virtual Desktop with Azure Resource Manager Azure Virtual Desktop objects.
-If you're using Azure Virtual Desktop (classic) without Azure Resource Manager objects, see [this article](../virtual-desktop/virtual-desktop-fall-2019/create-host-pools-powershell-2019.md).

 This article shows you how to build Session Hosts and deploy to an AVD Host Pool with Terraform.
 Host pools are a collection of one or more identical virtual machines within Azure Virtual Desktop tenant environments.
 Each host pool can be associated with multiple RemoteApp groups, one desktop app group, and multiple session hosts.

-If you're building landing zones, see [this article](../cloud-adoption-framework/ready/landing-zone/terraform-landing-zone.md)

 In this article, you learn how to:
 > [!div class="checklist"]